 Budgeting.
 Investing.
 Spending.
 Each of us reacts to money-related topics on a scale from negative to neutral to positive.
 Money attitudes are not perfect predictors of financial behaviors.
-However, how we feel about budgeting, spending, and investing can and does impact our financial goals.
+However, how we feel about budgeting, spending, and investing impacts our financial goals.
 Indeed, our attitudes can affect the entire financial planning process, especially when working with others who may not share our perspectives.
 What Are Attitudes?
 Let’s start with the basics.
-What …
+What is an attitude? …

 You’ve probably spent time thinking about how you might improve your health, career, finances, family, spirituality, or another essential element of your life.
 During this contemplation, you may inevitably conclude that a change is required.
 Many readers of our blog and books share a common problem: they acknowledge a change is necessary (either for themselves or their client), but they also instinctively know that making the needed change will be tough.
 Why?
 First, Let’s …